By Patrick O’Grady

 Windsor, VT — Four of the five proposed solar array projects in town received unanimous support from the Selectboard this week while fifth site near Juniper Hill and County Road was approved, 3-2.

-Joel Stettenheim, Norwich Solar Technologies president and co-founder, said although the board’s recommended route is longer and more costly than “cutting a new swath” to the array, as had been proposed, his company is agreeable to taking the longer route after hearing concerns from abutters at Tuesday’s meeting.
+Joel Stettenheim, Norwich Solar president and co-founder, said although the board’s recommended route is longer and more costly than “cutting a new swath” to the array, as had been proposed, his company is agreeable to taking the longer route after hearing concerns from abutters at Tuesday’s meeting.

 “There is less of an impact on abutters using Juniper Hill,” Stettenheim said on Wednesday.